dcdpr/did-btc1/chapters/Update-Beacons.md

 The algorithm returns the ::DID Update payload:: announced by the ::Beacon Signal:: or throws an error.

-1. Initialize a `txOut` variable to the 0th transaction output of the `tx`.
+1. Initialize a `txOut` variable to the last transaction output of the `tx`.
 1. Set `didUpdatePayload` to null.
 1. Set `hashBytes` to the 32 bytes in the `txOut`.
 1. If `signalSidecarData`: